junxit/us-congress-bills-117/metadata.md

 - 2022-08-30 — Introduced in House
 - 2022-08-30 — Introduced in House
 - 2022-08-30 — Referred to the House Committee on Homeland Security.
+- 2022-09-14 — Committee Consideration and Mark-up Session Held.
+- 2022-09-14 — Ordered to be Reported Adversely by the Yeas and Nays: 18 - 16.
+- 2022-09-19 — Placed on the House Calendar, Calendar No. 98.
+- 2022-09-19 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+117-473.
+- 2022-09-19 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+117-473.